How to Recognize and Walk Through Open Doors: Finding Opportunities in Everyday Life

 The most basic form of meditation is where you give your attention to one thing exclusively for a set period.
 This one thing can be the breath or the sounds around you.
 It can be physical sensations in the body, such as your hands or the place where your butt meets the cushion or chair.
 It can be the repetition of a word or phrase, often called a mantra.

-I know this sounds simple – maybe too simple – but it is much more difficult than it appears.
+I know this sounds simple – maybe too simple – but it is much more difficult than it seems.

 To understand this, take a moment and consider how often you are doing the opposite of focusing on one thing.